Please note, currently our waiting list for this service is closed.

 Each client will be allocated a counsellor and the aim will be that that counsellor will work with the client for as long as required.
 Some clients may feel ready to move on after a few weeks or months, others will be working with their counsellor for a year or more.

 Counselling can be hard work – it is important that clients are ready and comfortable to undertake the process.
 We therefore ask everyone who is considering using our service to attend an initial assessment.
 This assessment will be an informal meeting between the new client and a qualified counsellor, where the client will be asked very basic questions about what has happened to them and what type of support may help them.
 Following this assessment a decision will be made as to whether counselling is appropriate for the client, and if so they will be placed on a waiting list until a suitable counsellor becomes available.
 All information shared at the initial assessment will be kept confidential whenever possible – see our confidentiality statement

 In some cases clients may be allocated a support worker –either instead of counselling support, or to provide support whilst on the waiting list for counselling.

-Initial assessments and counselling is currently available in Norwich, Great Yarmouth, and Thetford – waiting times may vary.
+Initial assessments and counselling is currently available in Norwich and Great Yarmouth – waiting times may vary.